nanohcv/vdr-plugin-xmlapi/README.md

     WaitForFFmpeg=0

+If FFMpeg can't be found in the global search PATH then you can set the path to your ffmpeg binray with the following parameter:

+    FFMPEG=/path/to/your/ffmpeg

 The plugin use presets for transcoding.
 The presets can be configured in the presets.ini and hls_presets.ini (for hls streaming) which created on first start in the plugin config folder of the